kapawlak/temp_lab_host/Courses/6/AL/xlab4.md

 :::

 ## Setup
+:::Figure (device|m|R)
+![Figure_1](imgs/Lab4/Figure_1.jpg)
+:::
 For our dynamic measurement of the moment of inertia, we will use a vertically-mounted turntable that has a hub attached at its center, which has three grooves of different radius, around which one can wind a string.
 A mass hanging from the free end of the string provides tension, which exerts a torque on the turntable, thus causing it to rotate. [](#Figure-device) shows a schematic of the apparatus:

-:::Figure device l
-![Figure_1](imgs/Lab4/Figure_1.jpg)
-:::

 By measuring the time it takes the mass to fall from its initial height to the table top (or some reference line just above it), we can find $a$, its (linear) acceleration.
 From this we can calculate $\alpha$, the angular acceleration of the turntable.
 From the weight of the mass, and its linear acceleration, we can find $T$, the tension in the string.
 Once we know all these things, we can calculate the torque, $\tau$, and from $\tau = I \alpha$ find $I$, the moment of inertia of our turntable platter.

-:::Note
+:::Note (|10 C)
 When we attach a mass to the string on the turntable and release it, the force exerting the torque on the turntable is the tension in the string.

 The tension in the string provides, in turn[fn]pun intended[/fn], an opposing force to gravity on the hanging mass.